vdmitriev90/OrbMod_bin/README.md

 ### Plot graphs
 Visualize result of orbit propagation or fiiting (Plot graphs) There are two examples of such graphs.
-Graph  of accelerations for asteroid Apophis from 2005 to 2015
+Graph  of different source of accelerations for asteroid Apophis from 2005 to 2015

 ![](https://github.com/vdmitriev90/OrbMod_DotNET_UI/blob/master/Plot_acc.png)

-Graph  of post fit residuals    for asteroid Apophis from 2005 to 2015
+Graph of post fit residuals (right ascension) for observations of Apophis asteroid  from 2005 to 2015, obtained by this software

 ![](https://github.com/vdmitriev90/OrbMod_DotNET_UI/blob/master/ResidualsRA.png)